 Read more: 5 Tips For Building Rapport In The EFL Classroom

-How do students typically show respect for teachers?
+How students show respect for teachers in Thailand

 Respect is shown more through gestures and cultural norms than through behaviour alone.
 For example, students will greet you with a wai (palms pressed together in a prayer-like gesture) and say “Sawasdee kha/khrab” (hello).